In Victory: Magnanimity

 And the German night fighters had their own on-board radar.
 In all the Germans had over 7,500 radars dedicated to tracking and killing the allied bombers.

 Each allied bombing mission lost 2-20% of their planes.
 Bomber crews had to fly 25 missions to go home.
+160,000 U.S. and British airmen were killed.
 The German objective was to make strategic bombing too costly for the Allies to continue.

-Ferrets and Crows – Signals Intelligence The first job of the secret lab was to find and understand the German air defense system.
-So we invented the U.S. Signals Intelligence industry in about 12 months (with help from their British counterparts at the Telecommunications Research Establishment.)
+The first job of the secret lab was to find and understand the German air defense system.
+So we invented the U.S. Electronic Intelligence industry in about 12 months (with help from their British counterparts at the Telecommunications Research Establishment.)
 These mission of the planes called Ferrets, manned by crews called Crows, was to find and understand the German electronic air defense system.
 We stripped out B-24 bombers, took out all the bomb racks, took out all the bombs and even took out all the guns.
 And we filled it with racks of receivers and displays, wire and strip recorders and communications intercept equipment that could search the electromagnetic spectrum from 50 megahertz to 3 gigahertz, and this is 1943.

 We flew these unarmed planes in and out of Germany alongside our bombers and basically built up the “radar order of battle.”
 We now understood where the German radars were, their technical details and what weapons they controlled.